-Some go further and say that the United States should staff the U.S. interests section in Tehran with U.S. personnel, who would mostly process Iranian visas and help facilitate U.S.-Iran peopleto-people contacts (the interests section is currently under the auspices of the Swiss Embassy).
+Some go further and say that the United States should staff the U.S. interests section in Tehran with U.S. personnel, who would mostly process Iranian visas and help facilitate U.S.-Iran people-to-people contacts (the interests section is currently under the auspices of the Swiss Embassy).
 U.S. staffing was considered by the George W. Bush Administration in late 2008, but the decision was left to the Obama Administration.
 The Obama Administration appeared inclined toward U.S. staffing, but no decision was announced.
-Such a step was likely delayed or derailed outright by the Iranian response to the postelection protests.
+Such a step was likely delayed or derailed outright by the Iranian response to the post-election protests.
 However, some observers say that there are State Department officials who see U.S. staffing as a way to broaden U.S. contacts with representatives of the Green Movement and more accurately gauge its strength.
+Perhaps as a temporary alternative, the State Department is attempting outreach to the Iranian people by establishing, as of November 2011, an Internet-based "virtual embassy," that explains the visa application process and other items of interest to Iranians.
+However, press reports say Iran has censored the site and rendered it at least partially inaccessible.